-- Hourly meteorological data,
+- · Hourly meteorological data,

 - Soil and vegetation measurements,

 - Metallic elements in PM10 and precipitation,

 - Deposition of inorganic ions,

 - Major ions in PM2.5 and PM10, as well as HCl, HNO2, HNO3, NH3 and SO2,

-- Trace gases (ozone, NOx and SO2),
+- Trace gases (ozone, NOX and SO2),

 - Black carbon, organic carbon (OC) and elemental carbon (EC),

 - Ammonia (monthly),

 - Daily and hourly PM10 and PM2.5 mass,

 - Volatile Organic Compounds,

 - Carbonyls,

 - CH4 and N2O fluxes.

-3.3.7 Particle Concentrations and Numbers
+3.3.7 Particle Numbers and Concentrations Network

 The Air Quality Directive requires that the chemical composition of PM2.5 is characterised at background locations in the United Kingdom.
-The Particle Concentrations and Numbers Network contribute to this statutory requirement.
-During 2016, the network consisted of four measurement sites; two rural sites (Auchencorth Moss and Chilbolton Observatory), and two in London (London Marylebone Road and London North Kensington).
+The Particle Numbers and Concentrations Network sites contribute to this statutory requirement.
+During 2018, the network consisted of four measurement sites; two rural sites (Auchencorth Moss and Chilbolton Observatory), and two in London (London Marylebone Road and London Honor Oak Park; this latter site replaced London North Kensington in November 2018).